Māori Practitioners Advisory Committee

 Te Manu Mātārae

-The Māori Practitioners Advisory Committee ǀ Te Manu Mātārae is made up of seven people.
+The Māori Practitioners Advisory Committee ǀ Te Manu Mātārae is made up of nine people.
 They represent all the different scopes of practice (as well as lay people) from consumers of health care services, to assist with reviewing key standards and codes of conduct.
 They also provide advice to the Board.

 Tokowhitu ngā mema o Te Manu Mātārae.
 Ko rātou ngā māngai o ngā momo hōkaitanga (me ngā tāngata reimana) mai i ngā kiritaki o ngā ratonga hauora hei Awhina ki te arotake i ngā paerewa matua me ngā tikanga whakahaere.
 He kaitohutohu hoki rātou ki te Poari.